MailerLite vs ConvertKit vs Mailchimp: Best Email Marketing for Chronic Illness & Brain Fog (2025)

 • Good deliverability means my emails actually reach people

 The switch was easier than I expected, and honestly?
+The simple interface means I can manage campaigns even on high-fatigue days.
 My email marketing has become something I actually enjoy rather than dread.

 Getting Started: The Actually Easy Way